Stories beneath the surface

 Thanks for reading Class 1, Your Journey.
 New “classes” are released once/month.
 This course is influenced by Jung, Keats, Descartes, mindfulness philosophy, positive psychology, creativity, and the occasional rush of laughter.
 We like the comical.

 Want to automatically receive each class as it becomes available?
-Sign up t follow the website, and we’ll get them to you.
+Send us a message, and we’ll add you to our course list!
+It’s free.